duyvanda/wsl_window/README.md

 ## Configure global options with .wslconfig
 Available in Windows Build 19041 and later

-You can configure global WSL options by placing a .wslconfig file into the root directory of your users folder: C:\Users\<yourUserName>\.wslconfig.
+You can configure global WSL options by placing a .wslconfig file into the root directory of your users folder: C:\Users\<yourUserName>\.wslconfig (can open user file by typing %UserProfile% in key + R).
 Many of these files are related to WSL 2, please keep in mind you may need to run wsl --shutdown to shut down the WSL 2 VM and then restart your WSL instance for these changes to take affect.

 Here is a sample .wslconfig file:
 ```